Mayamalavagowla: Nature of raga

 This auspicious raga evokes śānta (peace) rasa and pathos.
 It creates a soothing effect, suitable to sing at all times, particularly, the first prātaḥ-sandhyā-kālaṃ (dawn).
 It is commonly used for beginners' lessons such as Sarali Varisais or Sarala Svarās (Kannada), etc. Since it eschews vivadi swaras (relatively discordant notes), has a uniform distance between svara sthānas (relative position of notes) and has symmetry, they are easier to learn.
 It is an ancient rāgam.

 It is a Sampurna raga.
 Also, it is a sarva svara gamaka vārika rakti rāga.
 It has a large number of janya ragas (derived scales) assigned to it.
 This rāgam corresponds to Bhairav in Hindustani music.
 It is called as a "rakti" raga because of its high melodic content.

 It is also defined as a mūrcana kāraka méLa since it can be used for Graha bhedam on madhyamam and rishabham to result in Simhendramadhyamam and Rasikapriya respectively.
 Graha bhedam is the step taken in keeping the relative note frequencies same, while shifting the Shruti (or drone) to another note in the rāgam.
 For further details and an illustration refer Graha bhedam on Māyamālavagowla.

 Janya ragams

 Mayamalavagowla has quite a few janya ragams associated with it, of which Bowli, Jaganmohini, Gowla, Gowlipantu, Lalita, Nadanamakriya, Revagupti, Saveri and Malahari are quite well known.
 See List of janya Ragas for a full list of janyas.

 Popular compositions

-All the basic swara exercises (Sarali, Jantai, Dhaattu, etc.) are set to the Mayamalavagowla raga.
-These are learnt by beginners in Carnatic music.
-It is commonly used in the basics, credited to Purandara Dasa's work in his time, when he did much work towards standardizing the teaching of Carnatic music into a fully graded system.
-The first mini-songs (geetam) that are taught after the completion of basic exercises are set to Malahari, a janya of Mayamalavagowla.
-Muthuswami Dikshitar's famous kritis (eight compositions with their raga names ending as gowla), on Goddess Nilothpalamba has ' for one of them.

-A list of popular compositions in Mayamalalavagowla is as follows.